unRob/milpa/.milpa/docs/milpa/use-case.md

 ### BYOCLI

 Building your own CLI is usually what ends up happening given a team with enough time and direction to invest in building a proper CLI with whatever language is already at use.
 Some teams use more than one language, which may complicate this approach.
-In the microservices world, many codebases come with their own CLIs that may follow slightly different conventions, are seldomly documented and often just end up calling other binaries through `exec`.
+In the micro-services world, many codebases come with their own CLIs that may follow slightly different conventions, are seldomly documented and often just end up calling other binaries through `exec`.

 In my limited experience with engineering teams of less than 300 folks, many of the bootstrapping tasks will involve operations that can easily (and more succinctly) be expressed with a shell scripting language. `milpa` could also be a useful intermediate step, that could help teams avoid the dread of confluence/notion/google-docs runbooks until it's a good time to build your own CLI.